Man exonerated in headphone slaying due to fired detective

 “Nordo used the investigation of Massey’s murder as an opportunity to groom two individuals he sexually exploited.
 Both testified before investigating grand juries,” Assistant District Attorney Michael Garmisa told the judge Friday.
 Had the jury known that, he said, it might not have returned a guilty verdict.

-Mozenter had declined to take the murder case initially because Garcia’s family could not afford his fees.
-Years later, after appeals failed, Garcia wrote a pro se petition that gained traction as Nordo was coming under investigation.
-Mozenter then signed on to help.

-Garcia is not yet out of prison, however, and was not in court Friday to hear the judge undo his conviction.
+Garcia is not yet out of prison, however, and was not in court Friday.
 As he was being sentenced in 2015, he snapped, getting into a brawl with court security officers.
-That cost him an additional five- to 10-year term that Mozenter still needs to address.
+That cost him an additional five- to 10-year term.

-He hopes to resolve it quickly since Garcia has served seven of those years.
+Mozenter hopes to resolve the issue quickly since Garcia has served seven of those years.

 “He was an angry young man, and who wouldn't be under these circumstances?”
 Mozenter said.
 “The whole criminal justice system in this case failed him from the moment he was arrested.
 The courts failed him.
 His lawyers failed him.
 The DA failed him."

 That office, under a former district attorney, failed to disclose exculpatory evidence about Nordo, according to a stipulation signed by both sides.
-It includes transcripts of prison calls the detective made with the confidential witness in the case, who was groomed, sexually lured and promised money from the detective, according to the document.
+It includes transcripts of prison calls he made with the confidential witness in the case.

-Nordo also made sexual advances on Garcia, asking him to view pornography with him.
-Garcia refused, his lawyer said.

-Nordo was set to go on trial in March 2020, just as the court shut down because of the COVID-19 pandemic.
-His trial is now set for October.
-His lawyer did not have an immediate comment on Garcia's case.
+Nordo's lawyer did not have an immediate comment on Garcia's case, but has previously said Nordo maintains his innocence.

-Mozenter hopes his client, who never finished high school, will be out of prison by then and out of Philadelphia.
+Mozenter hopes his client, who never finished high school, will be out of prison long before his trial — and out of Philadelphia.

 The plan, he said, is “we get him out, get him to go to a trade school and go to high school, and get the hell out of this city, because the streets here are terrible.”